Demo

 The top challenges of IAM can vary depending on the organization's size, industry, and specific implementation.
 However, some common challenges include:

-• Identity Lifecycle Management:
+• Complexity of Identity Lifecycle Management

 Identity Lifecycle Management involves overseeing the complete journey of user identities, encompassing provisioning, ongoing management, and eventual deprovisioning.
 This intricate process demands meticulous orchestration to ensure seamless transitions and minimize security risks.